pallets/flask/docs/api.rst

    .. attribute:: form

-      A :class:`~werkzeug.MultiDict` with the parsed form data from `POST` or `PUT` requests.
+      A :class:`~werkzeug.datastructures.MultiDict` with the parsed form
+      data from `POST` or `PUT` requests.
 Please keep in mind that file uploads will not end up here,  but instead in the :attr:`files` attribute.

    .. attribute:: args

-      A :class:`~werkzeug.MultiDict` with the parsed contents of the query string.
+      A :class:`~werkzeug.datastructures.MultiDict` with the parsed
+      contents of the query string.
 (The part in the URL after the question mark).

    .. attribute:: values

-      A :class:`~werkzeug.CombinedMultiDict` with the contents of both :attr:`form` and :attr:`args`.
+      A :class:`~werkzeug.datastructures.CombinedMultiDict` with the
+      contents of both :attr:`form` and :attr:`args`.

    .. attribute:: cookies